 - Get started using reST: reStructuredText & Sphinx

-- More information about starting documentation for your TYPO3 extension: Document an Extension
+- More information about starting documentation for your TYPO3 extension: How to Document an Extension

-- If you want to test your documentation, you need to render it: Render Documentation
+- If you want to test your documentation, you need to render it: How to Render Documentation

 The documentation platform https://docs.typo3.org centralizes documentation for every project.
 It supports different kinds of documentation: